Reed-CompBio/spras/doc/pathlinker.md

 python ../run.py sample-in-net.txt sample-in-nodetypes.txt
 ```
 If it works, open the two input files and the output file(s).
-See if it makes sense what PathLinker has done.
+See if what PathLinker has done makes sense.
 The input network file lists one edge in the graph per line.
 The node types file tells you which nodes are the special sources and targets.